Legacies of Resistance Summit 2026

 About this Event

 Legacies of Resistance Summit 2026 is a FREE day-long dynamic space for folks of all ages to learn how family and community history can be used to improve mental health and break the school-to-Pr*son pipeline.
 Our programming will focus on teaching unknown family and community history, introducing innovative strategies to use history to combat cycles of violence, and encouraging attendees - especially individuals and organizations connected to vulnerable youth - to take action to interrupt the school-to-Pr*son pipeline.
 We will be hosting it at the Los Angeles Public Library on Friday May 15th from 9am to 4pm, with catered lunch and swag bags provided to all registered attendees.
-The summit is generously supported by CalMHSA's Take Action LA 2026 and Blue Shield of California Foundation.
+The summit is generously supported by the Los Angeles County Department of Mental Health's Take Action LA 2026 campaign, Blue Shield of California Foundation, and FLUX AHF.

 About History Reimagined, the organizing project behind the Summit: